helpshift/hydrox/README.md

   - The third is to be able to use the database to generate code

-  - Create a .nitrox directory
+  - Create a .hydrox directory
               - meta.edn
               - <project>.datomic